DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 );
 ```

 One effective way of bootstrapping your **ReactJS** project is to start by designing your UI components and then glue them together, that way you can split up the initial setup effort into several small parts along the project lifecycle.
 [Pure UI](http://rauchg.com/2015/pure-ui/) explains this in detail.
-I recommend these tools: [Carte-blanche](https://github.com/carteb/carte-blanche), [React Storybook](https://github.com/kadirahq/react-storybook), [uiharness.com](http://www.uiharness.com/start)
+I also recommend these tools: [Carte-blanche](https://github.com/carteb/carte-blanche), [React Storybook](https://github.com/kadirahq/react-storybook), [uiharness.com](http://www.uiharness.com/start).
+They will help a lot!

 ## Network Requests